The car uses DC electrical equipment with a rated voltage of 12 V

 Localize the breakpoint

-When diagnosing a section of an electrical circuit that is suspected of being open, visually detecting the cause of the malfunction turns out to be quite difficult, since it can be difficult to visually check the terminals for corrosion or a deterioration in the quality of their contacts due to limited access to them (usually the terminals are covered by the contact connector housing) .
+When diagnosing an open section of an electrical circuit, it is quite difficult to visually detect the cause of the malfunction, since it can be difficult to visually check the terminals for corrosion or a deterioration in the quality of their contacts due to limited access to them (usually the terminals are closed by the contact connector housing) .

 A sharp twitch of the body of the wiring harness block on the sensor or the wiring harness itself in many cases leads to contact restoration.